 The top 10 dance parties and bars in Toronto

-When it's not occupied by a mechanical bull, the dance floor at this Riverside saloon hosts line-dancing on Thursdays for those who are a little bit more country than rock' N' roll.
-Not an expert, you can get a free line-dancing lesson, too.
+Keep an eye on this Riverside saloon's Facebook page for the monthly dance nights.
+When it's not occupied by a mechanical bull, the dance floor at this honky tonk spot hosts line-dancing on Thursdays for those who are a little bit more country than rock and roll.